What can you do if your tenant doesn't pay rent?

 Section 21 Notice applies when the fixed tenancy period has come to an end.
 It is not fault based, so you don't need to specify grounds on why you want to reclaim your property.
 And the tenant does not need to be in any breach of terms.
 It is the simplest process and many landlords choose to wait the fixed period out rather than progress with a Section 8.
 Once you've issued a Section 21 Notice, which must be in writing, your tenants then have two months to leave your property.
 It is worth noting, however, that if you go with the Section 21 you forgo any chance of reclaiming unpaid rent that might be due to you.
 But sometimes the best thing to do is just cut your losses.

-This is where the deposit will come into play.
+This is where the deposit will come into play and aid the recovery of some of the rent you haven't received.
 It may not cover all of your lost rent, but it should go some way towards recouping your losses.
-However, as your deposit must legally be placed in a deposit protection scheme, you will need to provide the scheme with proof that you are owed the deposit and your tenant failed to pay.
+As your deposit must legally be placed in a deposit protection scheme, you will need to provide the scheme with proof that you are owed the deposit and your tenant failed to pay.

 - Enter the property without permission